shawn-nyk/tp/docs/DeveloperGuide.md

    1. Prerequisites: The profile item must exist and be access via a valid Index.

-   1. Test case `delete me 1`
+   1. Test case: `delete me 1`
    Expected: The first card will be deleted.
 The rest of the cards will shift upwards with index being updated.
 Details of the deleted profile can be seen in the result display.

-   1. Test case `delete me 0`
+   1. Test case: `delete me 0`
    Expected: An error message informing you that index is not a non-zero unsigned integer.
 The command box text will turn red to inform you of the invalid command.

-   1. Test case `delete app`
+   1. Test case: `delete me`
    Expected: Expected: An error message will be shown, showing information of how this command should be entered.
 The command box text will turn red to inform you of the invalid command.

 #### Viewing a company

+1. Viewing full information of a company.

+   1. Prerequisites: The company item must exist and the card be access via a valid Index.
+Also, having more than 2 cards and current right display is showing information of the first card.

+   1. Test case: `view com 2`
+   Expected: The right display will change and show the full information of the 2nd company in the list.

+   1. Test case: `view com 0`
+   Expected: An error message informing you that index is not a non-zero unsigned integer.
+The command box text will turn red to inform you of the invalid command.

+   1. Test case: `view com`
+   Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

 #### Viewing an application

+1. Viewing full information of an application.

+   1. Prerequisites: The application item must exist and the card be access via a valid Index.
+Also, having more than 2 cards and current right display is showing information of the first card.

+   1. Test case: `view app 2`
+   Expected: The right display will change and show the full information of the 2nd application in the list.

+   1. Test case: `view app 0`
+   Expected: An error message informing you that index is not a non-zero unsigned integer.
+The command box text will turn red to inform you of the invalid command.

+   1. Test case: `view app`
+   Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

 #### View a profile Item

+1. Viewing full information of a profile item.

+   1. Prerequisites: The profile item must exist and the card be access via a valid Index.
+Also, having more than 2 cards and current right display is showing information of the first card.

+   1. Test case: `view me 1`
+   Expected: The right display will change and show the full information of the 2nd profile item in the list.

+   1. Test case: `view me 0`
+   Expected: An error message informing you that index is not a non-zero unsigned integer.
+The command box text will turn red to inform you of the invalid command.

+   1. Test case: `view me`
+   Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

 #### Finding company/companies

+1. Finding specific keyword(s) in the list of company/companies

+   1. Prerequisities: List all companies using the `list com` command.
+At least one company. `Find` method and `list` method works hand in hand.

+   1. Test case: `find com facebook`
+   Expected: Any titles in the card that contains `facebook` will be matched. i.e `Facebook`, `Facebook Singapore`.
+However `FacebookMalaysia` will not be matched.

+   1. Test case: `find com`
+   Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

 #### Listing out all company/companies

+1. Listing out all company/companies

+   1. Prerequisities: Assuming that you have used `find` for companies in the earlier manual testing.

+   1. Test case: `list com`
+   Expected: All the companies that the user have will be displayed.

+   1. Test case: `list com 2`
+   Expected: An error message will be shown, stating that there should not be any inputs after the `ITEM_TYPE`.

 #### Finding application(s)

+1. Finding specific keyword(s) in the list of application(s)

+   1. Prerequisities: List all applications using the `list app` command.
+At least one company. `Find` method and `list` method works hand in hand.

+   1. Test case: `find app software`
+   Expected: Any titles in the card that contains `software` will be matched. i.e `Software`, `Software Engineer`.
+However `SoftwareEngineer` will not be matched.

+   1. Test case: `find app`
+   Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

 #### Listing out all application(s)

+1. Listing out all application(s)

+   1. Prerequisities: Assuming that you have used `find` for application in the earlier manual testing.

+   1. Test case: `list app`
+   Expected: All the application that the user have will be displayed.

+   1. Test case: `list app 2`
+   Expected: An error message will be shown, stating that there should not be any inputs after the `ITEM_TYPE`.

 #### Finding profile item(s)

+1. Finding specific keyword(s) in the list of profile item(s)

+   1. Prerequisities: List all profile items using the `list me` command.
+At least one company. `Find` method and `list` method works hand in hand.

+   1. Test case: `find me hackathon`
+   Expected: Any titles in the card that contains `hackathon` will be matched. i.e `Hackathon`, `2020 Hackathon`.
+However `ShoppeeHackathon` will not be matched.

+   1. Test case: `find me`
+   Expected: An error message will be shown, showing information of how this command should be entered.
+The command box text will turn red to inform you of the invalid command.

 #### Listing out all profile item(s)

+1. Listing out all profile item(s)

+   1. Prerequisities: Assuming that you have used `find` for profile items in the earlier manual testing.

+   1. Test case: `list me`
+   Expected: All the profile items that the user have will be displayed.

+   1. Test case: `list me 2`
+   Expected: An error message will be shown, stating that there should not be any inputs after the `ITEM_TYPE`.

-#### Matching skills to job requirements
+#### Matching skills to internship requirements

+1. Finding if any internships requirements matches the skills that you have.

+   1. Prerequisities: There is some internships added and the skills that you have put into the profile matches the requirements in internship.
+You can try to add some internships with requirements for example HTML and add the skill with title being html.

+   1. Test case: `match`
+   Expected: A new window will pop-up and show you all the matched internships.

 #### Switching of tabs

 1. Switching tabs

    1. Prerequisties: Assuming you are on the company tab.

    1. Test case: `switch com`
    Expected: A message will be displayed in the result display to inform you that you are already on the company tab.

    1. Test case: `switch app`
    Expected: The top left will show the tab will be at application.
 A message will be displayed in the result display to inform you that you have switched to application tab.
 The screen should now display cards that holds application information and the right display will show information of the last know index of the application tab.

    1. Test case: `switch int`
    Expected: An error message wil be shown, stating that int is a invalid item type for this case.
 The command box text will turn red to inform you of the invalid command.

    1. Test case: `switch`
    Expected: An error message will be shown, showing information of how this command should be entered.
 The command box text will turn red to inform you of the invalid command.

 #### Viewing help